Scoopit/mysqldump-to-parquet/README.md

 # mysqldump-to-parquet

-Convert mysqldump or portion of it into parquet files, one file per table
+Convert a mysql dump - or portion of it - into parquet files, one file per table.

 ## Installation